Skip to main content

 Built on Crocker banking history

-Crocker Galleria opened in 1982 as a joint development between Crocker National Bank and Olympia & York.
-It was constructed on the former site of the Crocker Bank headquarters and conceived as an upscale urban retail arcade serving both office workers and visitors.
+Crocker Galleria opened in 1982 as a joint development between Crocker National Bank and Olympia & York on the site of the former Crocker Bank headquarters.
+It was conceived as an upscale retail arcade intended to serve both office workers and visitors in the Financial District.

 Interior view of Crocker Galleria’s central atrium in 2007, with the curved glass ceiling overhead and minimal foot traffic on the lower levels.